mixologee/tirvandor/tirvandor-project/shattered-oaths/markdown/SHATTERED-OATHS-COMPLETE.md

 **Consequences:**
 - Supports existing order
-- King Thandris VII trustworthy (for now)
+- King Aldric IV trustworthy (for now)
 - **But:** Future kings might not be
 - **And:** Royal vaults failed before